troydieter/lhci-fargate/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template
+* `npm run lhci_deploy`       installs the necessary NPM packages, builds it and deploys it via AWS CDK